 The moment you started the process for bariatric surgery was the moment you made a commitment not only to yourself but to a healthier lifestyle.
 Now that you’ve reached your goal weight, the objective is to maintain that commitment.
 To maintain weight loss and the goals you set for yourself means staying committed to the healthy lifestyle choices you make every day.
-Whether it’s healthier dietary decisions, incorporating physical activity into your schedule daily or getting adequate hours of sleep, your challenge is to keep it up.
-Here are some tips to keep you on track while maintaining your goal weight.
+Whether it’s healthier dietary decisions, incorporating physical activity into your schedule daily or getting adequate hours of sleep, your challenge is to keep it up!
+Here are some tips to help you maintain your goal weight.

 Stay Within Your Calorie Range

 It can be tempting to want to eat fewer calories to maintain the weight loss, however, eating too little can be incredibly detrimental to your weight loss journey.
 Without proper nutrition, it’ll be even more difficult to sustain weight loss.
 Make sure that you’re reaching your protein goal daily and staying within your calorie range.

 You can self monitor your daily calories by using an app (e.g. MyFitnessPal, LoseIt, Baritastic, Carb Manager) to track your food intake or by jotting down your meals/snacks on a daily basis on a sheet of paper or journal.
 Remember to eat slowly and chew your food thoroughly.
 Doing so, helps you become more mindful of your food intake and able to be full and enjoy your meal.

 Physical activity has an impact on weight loss and long-term weight maintenance.
 It prevents muscle depletion during weight reduction, helps maintain bone mass, increases the metabolism rate, and is related to increasing your overall mental and physical health.
 It’s recommended to exercise for at least 20 minutes daily.
 I like to tell my patients that 2-3 days of strength training is good and the other days can be long walks, bike rides, yoga and more.